p-mongodb/tenex/README.md

 - One click jump to parsed test suite results (RSpec/JUnit XML) for each configuration tested.
 - One click review request.
+- Button to squash commits in a branch and replace commit messsages with the respective ticket title.
 - One click PR retitle to match subject & message of the head commit.
 - Smart failure counting: top level Evergreen build is not included in the number of the failing builds, and if Travis is ignored then Travis